alvinary/tale/issues/log.md

 * Bitwise addition with carry
 * Draft bitwise multiplication with shift
 * Fix the parser so a function can be used to tag tokens programmatically
+* Unfold `a.f : A` as a function `assign : { x.f : x in a.sort } -> A`
+    * You can now use statements like `let A.f : B`, but you have to define the relevant assignments manually (which is preferrable anyway, since it offers more fine grained-control).

 ## Superseded